Dataflow Matrix Machines as a Generalization of Recurrent Neural Networks: Further Work: Learning High-Level Readable Programs

 There is quite a bit of interest recently in using recurrent neural networks and related machines to learn algorithms (see e.g.~\cite{SReeddeFreitas} and references therein).
 However, a typical result of program learning is a program which is functional, but is almost impossible to read and comprehend.
 At the same time, there is a lot of interest and progress in learning readable structures in various areas, and in understanding the details of learned models.
 For example, in recent years people demonstrated progress in automatic generation of readable mathematical proofs, in automatically capturing syntactic patterns of software written by humans, and in understanding and visualization the details of functioning of learned neural models~\cite{MGanesalingamGowers,AKarpathy}.

-One of the longer-term objectives here is to be able to automatically learn higher level programs which not just work, but are also readable and amenable to understanding by people.
+One of the longer-term objectives here is to be able to automatically learn higher level programs which not just work, but are also readable and amenable to understanding by people.\footnote{{\bf May 2018 note:} Reference paper on dataflow matrix machines (DMMs) research in 2016-2017 is \url{https://arxiv.org/abs/1712.07447}}